 5) What happens next if I agree that I/my child can be included in this study?

 If you decide for you/your child to take part, you will be asked to sign the consent form.
 Next, you will be asked for brief details identifying you/your child and answering a few questions about your/your child’s health and medical conditions; these will be entered into a computer.
 Young females of child-bearing potential will have a urine pregnancy test before being able to be offered anakinra.
-If you/your child might receive sotrovimab a blood sample will be sent to a central laboratory for measurement of coronavirus and antibodies against it, and nasal and mouth swabs may be collected now and twice more in the next 5 days.
+If you/your child might receive sotrovimab a blood sample will be sent to a central laboratory for measurement of coronavirus and immune responses against it, and nasal and mouth swabs may be collected now and twice more in the next 5 days.
 If you/your child have ‘flu nasal and mouth swabs will be collected now and once more in 5 days.
 The results of all these tests will not be available to your medical team because they are for research and are not validated for clinical application, and the samples will be destroyed once testing is complete.
 If you/your child are discharged before day 5, you may be asked to take this swab at home.
 This is optional.

 The computer will then allocate you/your child at random (like rolling a dice) to one of the possible treatment options.
 In all cases this will include the usual standard of care for your hospital.
 It may also include an additional treatment, which might be given by mouth, by injection under the skin or into a vein via a cannula.
 Neither you nor the doctors can choose which of these options you/your child will be allocated to.